mgould1799/website-downloader/README.md

 ## Description

-This program is a simple program to download sites and save them a directoy
+This program is a simple program to download sites and save them to a directoy.
+This is to showcase a simple implementation of the pipeline concurrency pattern in golang.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* golang needs to be installed
+* all package dependencies can be found within the gomod file
+* a directory created called temp

 ### Installing